rajabia/rajabia2.github.io/project.md

    - *PKI Lab:* The Public Key Infrastructure (PKI) is a practical solution to secure communication.
 By doing the tasks in this lab, one can gain a better understanding of how PKI works, how PKI is used to protect the Web, and how Man-in-the-middle attacks can be defeated by PKI.

 * **Analyzing Chicago Crime Characteristics Towards Understanding its Side-Effects and Dependencies:** Prevention and reduction of crimes have become the priority of governments.
-Therefore, in this project, I aim to analyze crime characteristics, dependencies and consequences.
-Also, I plan to define metrics denoting the safety level of each area which can be used for business investment purposes as well.
+Therefore, in this project, I aimed to analyze crime characteristics, dependencies and consequences.
 [Report](./projects/crimeproject.pdf)